-1. Download the code from our git repository, then switch branch to lede-17.01.

-git clone ssh://plrg.eecs.uci.edu/home/git/lede.git git branch -a # you will see the branch remotes/origin/lede-17.01 git checkout lede-17.01 # switch to that branch make world -j3 # make world -j<number-of-proc>
+1. Download the code from our website using git, then switch branch to lede-17.01.
+Command Listing git clone git://plrg.eecs.uci.edu/lede.git git branch -a # you will see the branch remotes/origin/lede-17.01 git checkout lede-17.01 # switch to that branch

 Copy the compilation configuration file vigilia.config into .config file in the main folder.
-We do this in menuconfig by choosing < Load >, and load vigilia.config.
-Then, build it.
-Command Listing
+We do this in menuconfig by choosing < Load >, and loading vigilia.config.
+Then, we need to build it.

-./scripts/feeds update -a # get all the latest package definitions defined in feeds.conf / feeds.conf.default ./scripts/feeds install -a # install symlinks of all of them into package/feeds/ make menuconfig # load vigilia.config here, then save it
+./scripts/feeds update -a # get all the latest package definitions defined in feeds.conf / feeds.conf.default

+./scripts/feeds install -a # install symlinks of all of them into package/feeds/ make menuconfig # load vigilia.config here, then save it make world -j3 # make world -j<number-of-proc>